lakinduboteju/rag-gym-impl/README.md

 ## Roadmap

 - Integrate RAGFlow for retrieval and datasets, replacing upstream env.
-- Implement an LLM-driven critic to promote actions.
 - Wire up the outer MDP loop with termination criteria and logging.
 - Add tests and a small end-to-end example.